aliahmadrizvi/dsa/README.md

 ## 🚀 About This Repository

-This repository contains my C++ programs and solutions while learning **Data Structures & Algorithms (DSA)**.
-I use it to practice concepts, improve problem-solving skills, and track my coding journey.
+This repository contains my C++ programs and practice problems while learning **Data Structures & Algorithms**.
+It serves as a record of my progress and helps me strengthen my problem-solving skills.

 ---